cosmos/cosmos-sdk/README.md

 Interested in building a plugin?
 Then [read more details here](./Plugins.md) and then you can follow a [simple tutorial](https://github.com/tendermint/basecoin-examples/blob/master/pluginDev/tutorial.md) to get your first plugin working.

+### Best Practices

+We are still trying out sort out the best practices for basecoin plugins, and ABCi apps in general.
+Flexibility is very powerful once one has mastered a system, but when starting out, it is nice to have a set of guidelines to follow (and then expand beyond when no longer needed).
+I have attempted to gather some [good design practices](https://github.com/tendermint/basecoin-examples/tree/master/trader#code-design) I have discovered/invented while building progress.
+These are not hard rules, but should give you a good start.
+And please give feedback to improve and extend them.

 ## Using the CLI

 The basecoin cli can be used to start a stand-alone basecoin instance (`basecoin start`),